The CENTENNIA Historical Atlas

 Centennia Research Edition is being used in current academic research in econometric history.
 Here's a preview of an upcoming article: Creative Destruction in the European State System : 1000-1850 by David Schönholzer, Eric Weese.

-The database in CRE is a strategic asset of Clockwork Mapping constituting a storehouse of intellectual property for our Centennia Historical Atlas products, both now and in the future.
-Because of this critical value to us, and since the data is rare and valuable to research, we price CRE at a high level as a professional tool, and we further require signed contracts guaranteeing controlled access to and protection of the data.Licenses for Centennia Research Edition start at $9500 for the database, as is.
+The database in CRE is a strategic asset of Clockwork Mapping constituting a storehouse of intellectual property for our Centennia Historical Atlas commercial products, both now and in the future.
+Because of this critical value to us, and since the data is rare and valuable to research, we price CRE at a high level as a professional tool, and we further require signed contracts guaranteeing controlled access to and protection of the data.Licenses for Centennia Research Edition start at $12,500 for the database, as is.
 We provide samples for analysis prior to licensing but full access is granted only upon payment and delivery of signed licensing contracts.
-If any modification of the database is required, or if any additional features are required, licensing fees may be substantially higher.
+If any modification of the database is required, or if any additional features are required, licensing fees may be higher.

 SOME FEATURES OF CRE: